agallojr/qtsuite/cfd/qt02-cfd-qlsa-chal/README.md

 For HHL, the combination of CFD case inputs results in the generation of an A matrix an b vector, which then results in a circuit to run over shots and measure.
 In a sense, the upstream CFD case is not as interesting at the matrix itself, which can be treated and benchmarked singularly, against classical methods and other quantum approaches.
 In other words, its more about the math than the CFD engineering.

-A more interesting study more specific to CFD going forward might involve thinking outside of simply "quantum-izing" classical methods, but to explore wholely new approaches to CFD inspired by quantum.
+While we are a long way away from utilizing an algorithm like HHL to solve an industrial CFD problem, a more interesting study specific to CFD going forward might involve thinking outside of simply "quantum-izing" classical methods, but to explore wholely new approaches to CFD inspired by quantum.

 ***************************************************************************************